Maxsss14/hackthebox-command-Injections/README.md

     Avoid using system commands in web applications.
     Implement strict input validation and sanitization.
     Configure the web server properly to minimize the risk of such attacks.

+If you need my help with anything, feel free to ask: fursachi14@gmail.com